chrisgrieser/alfred-reddit-browser/README.md

 ## Features
 - Browse subreddits, switch between subreddits.
-- No reddit account needed.
+- No Reddit account needed.
 - Save scrolling positions, mark posts as new, old or visited.
 - Minimum upvotes to display posts, customizable sorting method.
 - Can also browse hackernews.